 Work Refusal Form

-Under Section 341.350 of the Kentucky Unemployment Compensation Laws and Regulations, an individual shall be ineligible for benefits if he/she failed, without good cause, either to apply for available, suitable work or to accept suitable work when offered to him/her by the employment office or an employing unit.
+Under Section 341.350 of the Kentucky Unemployment Compensation Laws and Regulations, an individual shall be ineligible for benefits if he or she failed, without good cause, either to apply for available, suitable work or to accept suitable work when offered to him or her by the employment office or an employing unit.
 If you know of someone who has refused to accept suitable work, please click here to provide details about the refusal.
+Work Refusal Reporting form should be sent by email to UIworkrefusal@ky.gov.

 Browse our FAQs about Unemployment Insurance.